Local businesses “battle” to collect feminine hygiene products for homeless women

 The organization will also accept period underwear and menstrual cups.

-The Success Collective CS says this healthy competition among businesses is a fun way to bring awareness of a serious subject and also give back to the community.
+The Success Collective CS says this healthy competition among businesses is a fun way to bring awareness to a serious subject and also give back to the community.

 “People don’t know that over 85% of homeless women are fleeing domestic violence, which is a really hard statistic to take in.
 It’s not necessarily a mental or drug thing.
 It’s literally fleeing for their lives,” Hansen said.

-Like many others, the Success Collective CS is adapting to the pandemic and is hoping others will help host Mini Panty Parties on May 7th at 7 p.m. instead of their normal big Panty Party from years before to collect more products.
+Like many others, the Success Collective CS is adapting to the pandemic and is hoping others will help host Mini Panty Parties on May 7th at 7 p.m., instead of their normal big Panty Party from years past, to collect more products.

 The organization will provide cocktail recipes and an official presentation, plus other party essentials.
-Locals can go to their website at www.thesuccesscollective.org to host a party.
+Locals can go to their website to sign up.

 “Another [statistic] that I’ve recently read: 61% of young girls who have fled that are homeless were escaping sexual abuse.
-Theses are very hard satistics to talk about and it’s the hard part of homelessness that I think a lot of us don’t think about. “
+These are very hard statistics to talk about, and it’s the hard part of homelessness that I think a lot of us don’t think about. “